mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Double Back Buton to Exit?
 """"""""""""""""""""""""""

-When this preference is enabled, pressing the Andoroid System ``Back`` button twice quickly from the |T-S| will exit the app.
+If this preference is enabled, pressing the Andoroid System ``Back`` button twice quickly from the |T-S| will exit the app.

 Hide Instructional Hints
 """"""""""""""""""""""""

-When this preference is enabled, most of the less important 'Toast' message will not be shown.
+If this preference is enabled, most of the less important 'Toast' message will not be shown.

 Throttle Screen Appearance Preferences
 --------------------------------------